 All forms of life are linked back in time and have a common history.
-How they have developed, how they are related to each other and what processes that has affected and still affect the appearance of biological diversity are the core of this specialisation.
-The Master Programme in Biology, specialising in Evolutionary Biology, focuses on advanced level research and is conducted in collaboration with a similar specialisation at the University of Groningen, The Netherlands.
+How they have developed, their relationships and the processes involved that has affected and still affect the appearance of biological diversity are at the core of this specialisation.
+The specialisation in Evolutionary Biology focuses on advanced level research and is conducted in collaboration with a similar specialisation at the University of Groningen, The Netherlands.
 Although the two programmes are separate, there are extensive possibilities for students to move between courses and supervisors at each university.
 There is also the possibility of research training in Groningen.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.